MySQLMySQL

 MySQL TypeArrow TypeNotes

-TINYINTInt8 / UInt8Signed/unsigned determined by column definition
+TINYINTInt8 / UInt8Signed or unsigned per column definition

-SMALLINTInt16 / UInt16Signed/unsigned determined by column definition
+SMALLINTInt16 / UInt16Signed or unsigned per column definition

-MEDIUMINTInt32 / UInt32Signed/unsigned determined by column definition
+MEDIUMINTInt32 / UInt32Signed or unsigned per column definition

-INTInt32 / UInt32Signed/unsigned determined by column definition
+INTInt32 / UInt32Signed or unsigned per column definition

-BIGINTInt64 / UInt64Signed/unsigned determined by column definition
+BIGINTInt64 / UInt64Signed or unsigned per column definition

 FLOATFloat32